-The North Central Region includes approximately 909,071 children under the age of 18, which is 28.3% of the total population (Table 2).
-With the knowledge that children make up over one-quarter of the community within the region, the NCR has partnered with the state health department to begin work on a Pediatric Disaster Coalition.
+The NCR continues to collaborate with the state health department on the Colorado Pediatric Disaster Coalition.
 This coalition, championed by CDPHE-OEPR, includes diverse representation from all areas of the healthcare system and emergency management.
 The focus is on strengthening the capabilities and increasing the capacity of the health and medical system to effectively prepare for and respond to the unique needs of pediatrics who are involved in disasters.
 The NCR HCC has broad representation on this coalition, and will continue to support the work being done in this area.

-Further, the NCR HCC has a long standing relationship with Children's Hospital of Colorado (CHCO).
-This hospital is consistently ranked as one of the top facilities for pediatric specialties, general medical, and surgical care.
+Further, the NCR HCC has a long-standing relationship with Children's Hospital of Colorado (CHCO).
+This hospital is consistently ranked as one of the top facilities for pediatric specialties, general medical and surgical care.
 CHCO also has a strong presence in the community through their wellness events and child advocacy programs.
-Having CHCO as an active member of the NCR HCC allows the coalition to better incorporate pediatric needs on a day-to-day basis as well as in times of crisis.
+Having CHCO as an active member of the NCR HCC allows the coalition to effectively incorporate pediatric needs on a day-to-day basis as well as in times of crisis.